microsoft/react-native-windows-samples/website/versioned_docs/version-0.62/native-modules-troubleshooting.md

 As of RNW 0.62, you can enable a `ConsumeCSharpModules` property in your C++ app to fix the issue:

-1. In your .vcxproj file, set this property within the `<PropertyGroup Label="ReactNativeWindowsProps">` PropertyGroup:
+1. In your .vcxproj file, set this property within `<PropertyGroup Label="ReactNativeWindowsProps">`:
 ```diff
 <PropertyGroup Label="ReactNativeWindowsProps">
   <ReactNativeWindowsDir Condition="'$(ReactNativeWindowsDir)' == ''">$([MSBuild]::GetDirectoryNameOfFileAbove($(MSBuildThisFileDirectory), 'node_modules\react-native-windows\package.json'))\node_modules\react-native-windows\</ReactNativeWindowsDir>